We are a Ukrainian company. We stand with our colleagues, friends, family, and with all people of Ukraine. Our message

 Warning vs temporary ban vs permanent ban: LinkedIn restricted account how long until I get it back?

-Based on the severity of the violation, there are 3 types of measures that Linkedin takes.
+Based on the severity of the violation, there are 3 types of measures that LinkedIn takes.

 Once you approach the free commercial use limit, you will see a warning.
 In case you reach the limit too promptly, you might be restricted from viewing profiles that aren’t your connections without initial notice.